mrbrins82/mrbrins82.github.io/kaggle_titanic.md

        3       0.232558  0.076923  0.128302
 ```

-The above two pivot tables show us that 1st-class women were equally likely to board at either Cherbourg or Southampton.
+The above two pivot tables show us that 1st-class women were approximately equally likely to board at either Cherbourg or Southampton.
 There is a slightly higher probability for 1st-class women that boarded at Cherbourg to survive, and since the two women missing _Embarked_ values survived, I'll choose to fill the missing values as Cherbourg.

 ```python
 train_df.Embarked.iloc[61] = 'C'